antonychalks/SnaProducts/README.md

 ### Automated testing
 When automating testing, I used a Python standard library module: unittest.

 This was done by creating a test file for each file that was being tested within each app.
 For example, in the products app, a test case was created to test the views and forms used within the app.

 Within each file there is a test case, which runs all the test within the case.
 Each test case has a set up function, which creates a test instance of any model the test might need.
 This prevents the database actually being manipulated whilst running tests.

+Throughout this project I ran the tests multiple times as I went, fixing all the errors and failures whenever they present themselves.
+This helped to ensure nothing was missed in the functionality of the website.
 #### Testing views
 When creating a views test, I would first check the correct status code was returned which shows the page is being loaded correctly.